United States Immigration and Customs Enforcement: HSI International Operations

-HSI Rapid Response Team members provide medical care to a simulated casualty during the RRT Field Familiarization and Disaster Response Training exercise September 20, 2012, at Nellis Air Force Base, NV.
+HSI Rapid Response Team members provide medical care to a simulated casualty during the RRT Field Familiarization and Disaster Response Training exercise September 20, 2012, at Nellis Air Force Base, Nevada.

 International Operations (IO), formerly known as the Office of International Affairs, is a subcomponent of HSI with agents stationed in 60 locations around the world.
 HSI's foreign offices, known as attaché offices, work with foreign governments to identify and combat transnational criminal organizations before they threaten the United States.
 IO also facilitates domestic HSI investigations by providing intelligence from host countries, conducting collateral investigations, and facilitating international investigations conducted by field offices within the U.S.

 HSI Special Response Teams

 Twenty HSI field offices maintain a Special Response Team (SRT) that operates as a federal SWAT element for each office's area of responsibility.
 SRT was founded under the U.S. Customs Service as the Warrant Entry and Tactical Team and were renamed to SRT in 1998.
 In 2003, the SRTs were established when ICE was established.
 As of January 2020, ICE had 20 SRTs with 34 full-time duty officers and 269 collateral duty officers.

 The SRT handles HSI's high-risk arrest and search warrants, barricaded subjects, rural area operations, VIP protection, sniper coverage for high-risk operations, and security for designated National Security Events.
 Active SRTs are located in Tampa, Miami, Phoenix, New Orleans, Houston, New York, Boston, Dallas, Los Angeles, San Antonio, San Juan, Detroit, San Francisco, El Paso, Chicago, San Diego, Seattle, Buffalo, and Washington, D.C.
 There is also a team of instructors and coordinators stationed full-time in Columbus, Georgia.
 These teams primarily deploy to handle high-risk operations, but have also assisted in such events as Hurricane Katrina, the Haiti earthquake 2010, and other natural disasters around the globe.

 SRT is a collateral duty open to HSI special agents assigned to an office with a certified team.
 To qualify, candidates must pass a physical fitness test, qualify with multiple firearms by shooting 90 per cent or better in full tactical gear, and pass an oral interview process.
 Candidates who pass these stages and are voted on the local team are then designated "Green Team" members and allowed to train with the certified team members.
 Green Team members are eventually sent to the SRT Initial Certification Course at the Office of Firearms and Tactical Programs, Tactical Operations Unit at Fort Benning, Georgia, where they must pass additional physical fitness, firearms, scenario-based and written assessments.

 SRTs often conduct training exercises with various federal, state and local teams, and assist other teams during national events or large-scale operations involving multiple high-risk scenarios.
 The working relationship between the SRTs and the U.S. Department of Defense has led to U.S. Special Operations Command providing the SRTs with excess mine-resistant ambush protected vehicles (MRAPs), firearms, and other gear designed for use by U.S. special operations forces.